Losant/losant-docs/docs/workflows/logic/mutate.md

 ### The Remove Rule

 The remove rule allows the removal of an existing value at a path in the payload.
-There is a single configuration property, the source path.
-The source path is a JSON path which defines what field should be removed from the payload.
+There is a single configuration property: the source path, which is a [payload path](/workflows/accessing-payload-data/#payload-paths) to which field should be removed from the payload.

 ![Mutate Node Remove Rule](/images/workflows/logic/mutate-node-remove-rule.png "Mutate Node Remove Rule")